gwr3n/copyleft/README.md

 The `\printcopyleft` command can be used at the end of a document to print a list of copyleft credits compiled from the annotations in the blocks of copyleft material in a LaTeX document.

 #### Example
+The result of the `\printcopyleft` command for the above example is the following.

 ![The compiled example](img/credits.png)